Trump directed FBI Special Agent

 Brad Raffensperger certified the 2020 results after all three counts.
 Trump famously asked Raffensperger to 'find 11,780 votes' in a January 2021 phone call.

 Under Georgia law, counties must retain election records for 24 months after certification.
-The 2020 ballots are now more than five years old, but the DOJ argues they're relevant to an ongoing federal investigation.
+The DOJ argues the 2020 ballots are relevant to an ongoing federal investigation into alleged violations of laws governing election-record retention and vote tabulation.